Prem-ium/DoorDash-PromoCodes/README.md

 `LOCAL_ADDRESS` = A local address in your area.
 Does not have to be your own necessairly, just make sure it is within the `LOCAL_REST`'s delivery range.

+`AUTO_SIGNIN` = Boolean True/False whether you will provide the LOGIN in env

 `LOGIN` = Existing DoorDash Email/Password Credentials, seperated by ':', see .env for an example.

+`HANDLE_CART`= Boolean True/False, whether you want the program to automate filling a cart, or use pre-existing (only available when AUTO_SIGNIN is set to True)